glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 ##### Consensus

 Consensus is a process of reaching agreement or a shared decision on a single value among a group of participants in a distributed system.
-A consensus algorithm must be fault-tolerant and capable of reaching a final decision even in the case of node failures.
+By making decision, it can be anything from agreeing on specific  configurations, shared state, data value, order of operations, etc. A consensus algorithm must be fault-tolerant and capable of reaching a final decision even in the case of node failures.

 Properties of consensus algorithms that must be satisfied :